rqian239/world.ly/README.md

     - Then under 'System variables', double-click the 'Path' variable
     - Select 'New' in the top right corner
     - Type the path of the python installation (i.e., C:\Program Files\Python311)
-    - f.
-Click 'OK', then 'OK' again, and then 'OK' a third time to close all the windows
+    - Click 'OK', then 'OK' again, and then 'OK' a third time to close all the windows
     - To make sure Python has installed correctly, open a Command Prompt by typing 'Command Prompt' in the search bar
     - Then type